| | |

 What to order: You can build your own platter (with one meat and two sides) or split the super sampler (brisket, pork, ribs, wings sausage, four sides and hushpuppies).
 They also offer affordable barbecue packages to take home!

 Looking for authentic North Carolina barbecue in Charlotte?
 Look no further than Sweet Lew’s in the Belmont neighborhood.
+Inspired by the legendary Lexington Barbecue, Chef Lewis Donald looked to fill a gap in Charlotte’s restaurant scene: a casual, counter-style barbecue shop.

 Sweet Lew’s is home to the only true smoker in all of Charlotte and uses a mix of local hickory, peach, and pecan wood to smoke their meats.